Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Results

 The spatially resolved results in Fig.~\ref{fig:4-edgestates} c) demonstrate the emergence of light-induced edge states under periodic driving.
 However, the temporally and spatially modulated conductance alone does not directly image the chiral edge mode dispersion.

 Quasiparticle interference (QPI) infers momentum-space information from real-space modulations of the LDOS generated by defects or boundaries and measured in STM.
 By Fourier transforming these standing-wave patterns, one identifies the dominant scattering wave vectors at a given energy and can reconstruct the underlying dispersion and scattering selection rules \cite{mallet_role_2012, avraham_quasiparticle_2018, yin_probing_2021}.
 In the following, we take this well-established static QPI concept as a starting point and extend it to periodically driven graphene in order to access the driven edge-mode dispersion from real-space STM observables.
-Since full real-space, real-time simulations are computationally demanding, we perform the Floquet QPI analysis in the steady-state Floquet framework.
+Since full real-space, real-time simulations are computationally demanding, we perform the Floquet QPI analysis in the steady-state Floquet framework which we have shown to capture the most relevant spectroscopic signatures in previous sections.
 Extending the construction of Floquet QPI patterns to the real-time setting is conceptually straightforward.

-Inspired by Ref.~\onlinecite{stuhler_effective_2022}, we propose to probe the edge state momentum-energy dispersion by inter-edge coupling in narrow nanoribbons.
+Inspired by Ref.~\onlinecite{stuhler_effective_2022}, we propose to probe the edge state momentum-energy dispersion by inter-edge coupling in narrow nanoribbons or similar confined geometries.
 To this end, we again consider $E_0 = 10~\mathrm{MVcm}^{-1}$ and $\hbar\Omega = 1.5~\mathrm{eV}$ and choose the ribbon width along $y$ as $N =30$ being narrow enough to allow a finite hybridization of the edge states in the center region of the ribbon but still wide enough to prevent their annihilation.
 The edge state stability is confirmed by the conductance profiles in Fig.~\ref{fig:4-edgestates}(c) and the momentum-resolved spectral function in Fig.~\ref{fig:4-QPI}(a), which show that the edge states remain intact over a broad spectral range.